 I'd even go as far as to say that sunscreen is cool now.
-We have cult brands like Glossier and Supergoop! to thank for the change in perception, not to mention high street favourites like Garnier and BYOMA.
-New innovations in skincare mean that using sunscreen on a daily basis (yes, even in the winter or when it's cloudy outside) feels like less of a chore.
-With lotions that absorb in seconds, leave no white cast and prime skin for makeup, applying sunscreen is pretty much second nature, just like cleansing and moisturising.
+We have brands like Supergoop! to thank for the change in perception, not to mention new affordable sunscreen options from brands like Byoma.
+Innovations in skincare mean that using sunscreen on a daily basis (yes, even in the winter or when it's cloudy outside) feels like less of a chore.
+With lotions that absorb in seconds, leave no white cast, and prime skin for makeup, applying sunscreen is pretty much second nature, just like cleansing and moisturizing.

 SPF formulas have gotten so good, in fact, that there's an overwhelming number of excellent options to choose from at both ends of the price spectrum.
-With the cost of skincare creeping upwards, it's likely you're on the lookout for something that works a treat yet won't leave you out of pocket.
-If that's the case, let me introduce you to the brand-new sunscreen that has replaced most products in my morning skincare routine: The Inkey List Polyglutamic Acid Dewy Sunscreen SPF 30, £14.99.
+With the cost of skincare creeping upwards, it's likely you're on the lookout for something that works well yet won't be a huge financial investment.
+If that's the case, let me introduce you to the brand-new sunscreen that has replaced most products in my morning skin-care routine: The Inkey List Polyglutamic Acid Dewy Sunscreen SPF 30.

-So what's in it?
+So what's makes this sunscreen worth the $14.99 price tag?
+Let's start with sun protection.
 Chemical filters are responsible for this sunscreen's protective powers (namely butyl methoxydibenzoylmethane and phenylbenzimidazole sulfonic acid), rather than mineral ones.
 Sunscreens with chemical filters instead of zinc and titanium oxide, the two mineral filters, have a handful of advantages as they are often quick and easy to apply and are much less likely to leave behind a white or ashy tinge.
 This often makes chemical sunscreens a more appealing option for those with deeper skin tones.

-Secondly, it's likely you've seen The Inkey List Polyglutamic Acid Serum, £14.99, all over TikTok.
+Second, it's likely you've seen The Inkey List Polyglutamic Acid Serum all over TikTok.
 The product achieved viral status last year when makeup wearers discovered that mixing it with foundation made for a natural-looking glow.
-Not only does the brand's new sunscreen champion polyglutamic acid, it also shouts out moisturising glycerin and squalane so that skin is adequately quenched and looked after.
+Not only does the brand's new sunscreen champion polyglutamic acid, it also contains moisturizing glycerin and squalane so that skin is adequately quenched and looked after.